ARMmbed/mbed-littlefs/README.md

 structures must be provided by the user.

-All POSIX operations, such as remove and rename, are atomic, even in event of power-loss.
+All POSIX operations, such as remove and rename, are atomic, even in event of power loss.
 Additionally, no file updates are actually committed to the filesystem until sync or close is called on the file.

 ## Other notes

 All littlefs have the potential to return a negative error code.
-The errors can be either one of those found in the `enum lfs_error` in [lfs.h](lfs.h), or an error returned by the user's block device operations.
+The errors can be either one of those found in the `enum lfs2_error` in [lfs2.h](lfs2.h), or an error returned by the user's block device operations.

-In the configuration struct, the `prog` and `erase` function provided by the user may return a `LFS_ERR_CORRUPT` error if the implementation already can detect corrupt blocks.
+In the configuration struct, the `prog` and `erase` function provided by the user may return a `LFS2_ERR_CORRUPT` error if the implementation already can detect corrupt blocks.
 However, the wear leveling does not depend on the return code of these functions, instead all data is read back and checked for integrity.